 We believe distributed concurrency should be seamlessly expressed in a programming language just like atomic blocks succeed to do for multiprocessor concurrency.
 Furthermore, many applications do not need durability (or have relaxed requirements for durability) so employing a classic disk-backed relational database is an overkill.
 Distributed Transactional Memory (DTM) addresses these issues.
-The DTM model was proposed [14] to replace shared memory systems using distributed locks with light-weight, in-memory transactions.
+The DTM model was proposed [8] to replace shared memory systems using distributed locks with light-weight, in-memory transactions.

 This paper describes our new DTM implementation for the Java Virtual Machine (JVM) named Hyflow2.
-Hyflow2 is available as an open-source project at http://hyflow.org/.
+Hyflow2 is available as an open-source project at our website, http://hyflow.org/.

-In designing Hyflow2 we focused on several issues that could be improved compared to the original Hyflow [23]: modularity, clean API that does not require byte-code rewriting, and performance.
+In designing Hyflow2 we focused on several issues that could be improved compared to the original Hyflow [18]: modularity, clean API that does not require byte-code rewriting, and performance.

-Hyflow2 is written in the Scala programming language for the JVM and internally uses the actor concurrency model by employing the Akka [1] toolkit.
+Hyflow2 is written in the Scala programming language for the JVM and internally uses the actor concurrency model by employing the Akka [25] toolkit.
 We provide two APIs: a Scala API that uses Scala's powerful control abstractions and a Java API for compatibility.
-The Scala API is based on the ScalaSTM API [5, 8], which was under consideration for inclusion in Scala's standard library.
+The Scala API is based on the excellent ScalaSTM API [2, 30], which is due to be included in Scala's standard library.
 Hyflow2 is a library DTM: it requires no compiler or run-time support.
 This enables easy deployment on standard JVMs.

-Hyflow2 currently provides an implementation of the Transactional Forwarding Algorithm (TFA) [24, 25], a DTM technique that uses the data-flow model (immobile transactions, mobile objects).
-We support the flat, closed and open nesting models [27, 28], as well as distributed conditional synchronization.
+Hyflow2 currently provides an implementation of the Transactional Forwarding Algorithm (TFA) [19, 20], a DTM technique that uses the data-flow model (immobile transactions, mobile objects).
+We support the flat, closed and open nesting models [22, 23], as well as distributed conditional synchronization.